Alessia Russo: 2017

 In autumn 2017, Russo moved to the United States to play college soccer, joining the ACC team North Carolina Tar Heels.
 As a freshman she appeared in 19 games, making 18 starts.
 She finished as the leading scorer on the team with nine goals as well as two assists and earned several accolades including co-ACC Freshman of the Year, ACC All-Freshman Team selection and United Soccer Coaches All-East Region first team selection.
-The team won the 2017 ACC Women's Soccer Tournament, beating Duke 1–0 in the final, having finished runners-up to Duke in the regular season.
+The team won the 2017 ACC Women's Soccer Tournament, beating the Duke Blue Devils 1–0 in the final, having finished runners-up to Duke in the regular season.
 Russo was named tournament MVP and, though having missed matches to join up with the England youth squads, ended the year with a string of personal accolades, including the university's own for best female newcomer in an athletics program.

 2018

 In 2018, despite missing the postseason with a broken leg, Russo earned a United Soccer Coaches first-team All-America selection, the first Tar Heel to make the first team since Crystal Dunn in 2013, and was named ACC Offensive Player of the Year as North Carolina won the regular season title for the first time since 2008.
 Russo received increased personal recognition, making national rankings, and was a semi-finalist for the Hermann Trophy, awarded to the nation's best college soccer player; she was joint team lead in scoring with six goals, and North Carolina noted her tendency to score the game-winning goals during her first two years.